mrcnski/org-recur/README.md

 + *`|Sun,Sat|`: Recur every Sunday and Saturday.
 + *`|Wkdy|`: Recur every weekday.

-The syntax is almost identical to the one used by `org-schedule`, with additional syntax, provided by org-recur, marked by `*`.
+The syntax is almost identical to the one used by `org-schedule`, with examples of additional syntax, provided by org-recur, marked by `*`.

 You can use the provided command `org-recur-finish` to reschedule tasks based on their recurrence syntax.
 With your cursor over a task, in either org-mode or org-agenda, call `org-recur-finish` and it will handle the task intelligently.
 If the task does not contain a recurrence syntax, the command will ignore it by default, though this is customizable.